 I got over there, and I was asking people, “Hey, what is the difference between Shopify and Shopify Plus?
 And they were like, “well, from a feature set, there’s not really a huge difference.
 We have, you know, dedicated customer service and a more customizable checkout.”
-And that was pretty much it.
+That was pretty much it.
 And I said, “well, what about from a voice and tone perspective?”
-And they were like, “Well, we don’t really know.”
+They were like, “Well, we don’t really know.”
 And this was at the time I was running the blog, which was the most frequent publishing arm of the entire company.
 We were putting most stuff out into the market.

 Pam Didner: So how often do you guys publish at that time?

 Tommy Walker: Uh, at the time, we were publishing three times a week.
 So every Monday, Wednesday, and Friday.
 And the way that that calendar worked every Friday, we were publishing a new case study.
 I tried to leverage the size of the part of the company to our advantage because we had much more direct access to our customers.
 So we were able to kind of tell these stories and make these case studies every week, which was great.
 It was a great part of the calendar.